 As a parent, it’s ultimately your job to do all you can to keep your child safe.
 Be involved in your child’s life in and out of school, and act immediately if you suspect or learn your child has been involved in a bullying incident (as the bully, victim, or a witness).
 Stay abreast of your child’s social media use.
 And finally, advocate for anti-bullying measures in the school and the community by learning more about the model programs and best-practices that incorporate comprehensive strategies to prevent bullying (see below).

 - Center for Safe & Responsible Internet Use: Geared towards teachers and schools but has a wealth of information for parents and clinicians

 - WiredSafety: Provides assistance to victims of cybercrime and harassment as well as Internet safety information and education for the public, schools, law enforcement agencies, etc.

 - Media Awareness Network: A Canadian resource to promote media and digital literacy; includes educational materials for parents and educators

 - Cyberbullying: Up-to-date information about the causes and consequences of cyberbullying

 - Excellent information for parents can be found in these articles by Raychelle Cassadra Lohmann, MS: Taking on Cyberbullying and Cyberbully Protection

-The author is an evaluator, consultant, and therapist who specializes in working with children with NLD and autism-spectrum disorders.
-She is also a member of Smart Kids with Learning Disabilities’ Professional Advisory Board.
+Marcia Eckerd is an evaluator, consultant, and therapist who specializes in working with children with NLD and autism-spectrum disorder and is a member of the Smart Kids with LD Professional Advisory Board.